AppFlowy-IO/AppFlowy-Docs/essential-documentation/contribute-to-appflowy/software-contributions/submitting-code/submitting-your-first-pull-request.md

     git checkout main
     ```

     * Get all the new changes from AppFlowy's repository.
-This command will download the all the changes in the AppFlowy repository, but will **not** merge them into your main branch.
+This command will download all the changes in the AppFlowy repository, but will **not** merge them into your main branch.

     ```shell
     git fetch upstream